DirtyDabe23/powerShell_Utilities/README.md

-# EVAPCO IT Automation Repository
+# parentCompany IT Automation Repository

-Welcome to the EVAPCO IT automation toolkit!
+Welcome to the parentCompany IT automation toolkit!
 This repository contains PowerShell modules, runbooks, and scripts designed to streamline IT operations and management tasks.

 ## Quick Start